open-resources/dash_curriculum/tutorial/part1/chapter4.md

 if __name__ == '__main__':
     app.run_server()
 ```

+**[GIF, THAT SHOWS THE APP IN THE BROWSER IN ACTION I.E., SELECT A VALUE IN THE DROPDOWN TO CHANGE THE TITLE OF THE PAGE]**

 Let's go through this step by step.
 Note first, that linking components with each other, in general we have to be able to uniquely identify them in order to distinguish between different of the same components in an app e.g., different dropdowns.
 This way we can specify which components should influence each other.
 For this purpose for every component you want to add a component `id`.